Header Banner

-How To: Set your default printer on a Mac
+How to Set your default printer on a Mac

-Set your default printer on a Mac
+"How to Set your default printer on a Mac" cover image

 Thanks to Apple's awesome user interface, it is extraordinarily easy to set your default printer.
 Instead of guessing which printer your document printed to, be certain of where it is every time.